PhilipYip1988/python-tutorials/004_text_datatypes/readme.md

 ![img_009](./images/img_009.png)

-The class itself is an object, which is why it was depicted as a blueprint with a label representing its object name.
+The class itself is an object, which is why it was depicted as a blueprint with a label representing its object name ```MobileSuit```.

 ## The Unicode String Class str